mvukov/rules_ros2/README.md

 And no, you don't have to install any ROS2 packages via `apt`.

-The code is developed and tested on Ubuntu 20.04 with Python 3.8.
+The code is developed and tested on Ubuntu 20.04 with gcc 9.x and Python 3.8.

 ## What works?

 Available features:

-- Building of C++ and Python nodes (rclcpp and rclpy work).
+- Building of C++ and Python nodes.
 - C/C++/Python code generation for interfaces (messages, services and actions).
 - Defining ROS2 deployments with `ros2_launch` Bazel macro.
 - Defining ROS2 tests with `ros2_test` Bazel macro.
+- Defining ROS2 plugins with `ros2_plugin` Bazel macro.
 - Only CycloneDDS middleware can be used at the moment.
   - Zero copy transport via shared memory backend ([iceoryx](https://github.com/eclipse-iceoryx/iceoryx)) for CycloneDDS.
 - Utilities: